Variance of dust temperature and spectral index in Planck polarization data using spin-moment expansion: Model definition

 \subsection{Residual maps for complex polarization}

-In this section, we use the pivot SED to build complex residual maps at all frequencies and relate them to the $\Wn$ moments.
+In this section, we use the pivot SED to construct complex residual maps at all frequencies and relate them to the $\Wn$ moments.
 We define the residual map $\Rcxi$ for the complex polarization $\P_i$:

-This complex map characterizes the residuals at frequency $\nu_i$ after removal of what is correlated with the polarization map at the reference frequency $\nuref$, and then reported to the reference frequency $\nuref$. $\Rcxi$ quantifies the complexity of the dust signal by measuring its deviations from the mean complex SED $\mRP_i$.
+This complex map characterizes the residuals at frequency $\nu_i$ after removal of the components correlated with the polarization map at the reference frequency $\nuref$, and subsequently scaled to the reference frequency $\nuref$.
+Here, $\Rcxi$ quantifies the complexity of the dust signal by measuring its deviations from the mean complex SED $\mRP_i$.